Jon Runyan: Personal life

-Runyan has three children with his wife, Loretta; they reside in Mt.
+Runyan has three children with his ex-wife, Loretta; he resides in Mt.
 Laurel, New Jersey.
-His son, Jon Runyan Jr., played offensive line for the Michigan Wolverines football program and was drafted by the Green Bay Packers in 2020.
+His son, Jon Runyan Jr., played offensive line for the Michigan Wolverines football program and was selected by the Green Bay Packers in 2020 before signing with the New York Giants in 2024.

 Runyan appeared as a construction worker alongside other Philadelphia Eagles in the Season 4 episode "America's Next Top Paddy's Billboard Model Contest" of It's Always Sunny in Philadelphia.

 In his spare time, Runyan works as an Uber driver in the Philadelphia area.
+He is an emeritus board member of the Alzheimer's Association's Delaware Valley Chapter, which represents areas in New Jersey, Delaware, and Pennsylvania.